ohmyzsh/ohmyzsh/docs/highlighters/pattern.md

 zsh-syntax-highlighting / highlighters / pattern
 ------------------------------------------------

-This is the `pattern` highlighter, that highlights user defined patterns.
+This is the `pattern` highlighter, that highlights user-defined patterns.

 ### How to tweak it